An in vitro PDX model with in vivo-like heterogeneity

 - Preselect agents of interest for further preclinical development with a oncology drug discovery tool designed to reduce research costs and optimize human tumor

-3D InSight™ Tumor Microtissue from Melanoma PDX IHC markers: pan-CK and E-Cadherin (epithelial cells), FAP (fibroblasts).
+3D InSight™ Tumor Microtissue from Melanoma IHC markers: pan-CK and E-Cadherin (epithelial cells), FAP (fibroblasts).
 PDX cell suspension from MEXF 2106 generated spheroids either with (top, co-culture panel) or without additional fibroblasts (bottom, monoculture panel).
 Co-cultures show an heterogenous distribution of fibroblasts and melanoma tumor cells within the entire cell structure.

 PDX Microtissue Specifications